fbchan/myshop/README.md

 | <a name="output_f5_distributed_cloud_protected_app_url"></a> [f5\_distributed\_cloud\_protected\_app\_url](#output\_f5\_distributed\_cloud\_protected\_app\_url) | Domain VIP to access the web app |
 <!-- END_TF_DOCS -->

+### Notes
+After you clone this repo, it doesn't works straight away.
+Please refer to the comment in files to define accordingly.
+For example, your certificate, your repo link, your nginx plus images and so on.

 ### Example output from this terraform plan
 ![image info](images/page1.png)